Qwerty-Pi/quantum-circuit-drawer/README.md

 ## Features

-- **Comprehensive Gate Support:** Includes common quantum gates like Hadamard, Pauli-X, Pauli-Y, Pauli-Z, Rotation gates (Rx, Ry, Rz), and CNOT gates.
+- **Comprehensive Gate Support:** Includes common quantum gates like Hadamard, Pauli-X, Pauli-Y, Pauli-Z, Rotation gates (Rx, Ry, Rz), CNOT gates, and measurement operations.
 - **Customizable Styles:** Adjust colors, sizes, fonts, and more to personalize your circuit diagrams.
 - **TypeScript Support:** Provides type definitions for type safety and IntelliSense support.
 - **Browser and Node.js Compatibility:** Use the library in both browser environments and Node.js applications.